KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ---
-title: Cluster Board
+title: CM5 SO-DIMM Carrier
 author: Kai Pereira
-description: An open source 8 node ITX cluster board running custom compute modules, supports up to 256 GB of ram
+description: A fully open source CM5 carrier to turn your Pi into a Jetson in compact SO-DIMM format!
 created_at: 2025-08-14
+hours: "152"
 ---
 ## Day 1 - Research Galore - 6 Hours